Confidential Corporate Site Selection Services

 John Boyd, Jr.

 As the son of Jack Boyd, founder of The Boyd Company, Inc., John entered the world of corporate site selection and economic development at birth.
 Travel throughout the U.S., Canada and Mexico was a big part of his early years and continues to this day.
-Since joining the firm in 2002.
-John has worked on a wide range of site selection projects that have resulted in billions of dollars of capital investment and tens of thousands of new jobs in the U.S., Canada and offshore.
-In 2005, he launched the company’s successful online BizCosts.com data service and has become a sought-after speaker at conferences around the U.S. and Canada on corporate relocation, economic development, commercial real estate development and politics/legislation impacting corporate site selection.
+Since joining the firm in 2002, John has worked on a wide range of site selection projects that have resulted in billions of dollars of capital investment and tens of thousands of new jobs in the U.S., Canada and offshore.
+In 2005, he launched the company’s successful online BizCosts.com data service and has become a sought-after speaker at conferences on corporate relocation, economic development, commercial real estate development, politics and legislation impacting corporate site selection decisions and job creation.

-He's been a featured speaker and contributor at numerous forums, including those sponsored by Site Selection Magazine, Nasdaq, American's for Prosperity, the Aerospace Industries Association, The Miami Herald CEO Council, the Rhode Island Infrastructure Bank, American Cities Business Journals, the Business Development Board of Palm Beach, The Bond Buyer, South Florida Business & Wealth, the Las Vegas Global Economic Alliance, the Florida Institute of Technology and the North Carolina General Assembly.
+John has been a featured speaker and contributor at numerous forums, including those sponsored by Site Selection Magazine, Nasdaq, American's for Prosperity, the Aerospace Industries Association, The Miami Herald CEO Council, the Rhode Island Infrastructure Bank, American Cities Business Journals, the Business Development Board of Palm Beach, The Bond Buyer's Leaders Series, South Florida Business & Wealth, the Las Vegas Global Economic Alliance, the Florida Institute of Technology and the North Carolina General Assembly.
 In 2019, John was invited by NJ Governor Phil Murphy's Incentive Task Force to deliver expert testimony on the use of tax incentives to attract new industry.
 In 2021, John was chosen to address the statewide Florida Economic Development Council (FEDC) on the impact of the legislature’s decision not to renew Florida's popular Qualified Target Industry Tax Refund (QTI) program.

 John's expert perspectives are routinely featured in the global news media, including The Wall Street Journal, Fortune, Forbes, The Financial Times, Bloomberg, NPR, Fox News, CNN, The Globe and Mail, CNBC, The Bond Buyer Leader Series, Tencent Media, Al Jazeera Media Network, Industry Week, USA Today and others.